realA10001986/Time-Circuits-Display/README.md

 Selects a delay (in milliseconds) from when pressing the external time travel button until the time travel sequence starts.
 See [here](#external-time-travel-trigger).

-#### Network settings (WiFi client)
+#### <ins>Network settings</ins>

 ##### &#9654; Hostname

 The device's hostname in the WiFi network.
 Defaults to 'timecircuits'.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://timecircuits.local)

+This setting applies to both AP-mode and when your TCD is connected to a WiFi network.
 If you have more than one TCD in your local network, please give them unique hostnames.

 ##### &#9654; WiFi connection attempts